Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Sometimes, all you need for a perfect weekend escape is the sound of rushing water or the thrill of spotting wildlife in its natural habitat.
 Within a few hours of Hyderabad, there are amazing waterfalls, lush forests and wildlife sanctuaries near Hyderabad that make you forget the city completely.
 Whether it’s chasing misty cascades, walking through quiet trails or spotting rare birds and animals, these spots are ideal for nature lovers, adventure seekers and anyone looking to recharge over a 2-day trip.

 Mallela Theertham is one of those places that instantly refreshes your senses.
-About 150 km from Hyderabad, this waterfall is nestled deep in the Nallamala Forest, surrounded by lush greenery.
-I visited during the monsoon and the waterfall was in full flow with the roaring water, mist in the air and green forest all around made it feel like stepping into a natural paradise.
+About 190 km from Hyderabad, this waterfall is nestled deep in the Nallamala Forest, surrounded by lush greenery.
+I love to visit during the monsoon when the waterfall is in full flow with the roaring water, mist in the air and green forest all around make it feel like stepping into a natural paradise.

 Visit Nallamala hills near Hyderabad

 The trek to reach the waterfall is moderate and adds to the adventure.
-I remember carefully navigating the stone steps and small forest paths while hearing the distant roar of water growing louder with every step.
-It built up the excitement like a movie scene!
+Carefully navigate the stone steps and small forest paths while hearing the distant roar of water growing louder with every step.
+It builds up the excitement like a movie scene!

 Why I love Mallela Theertham and tips for your visit: